 TONDA L. HUGHES, Ph.D., R.N.
-(2003): As researcher, advocate, and educator, she has made outstanding contributions in the area of lesbian health.
-Besides innovative research, she has advised government and private health and social service agencies, organized conferences, and made many public educational presentations.
-She is a professor in the College of Nursing of the University of Illinois at Chicago.
+(2003): She has made outstanding contributions to lesbian health.
+Besides innovative research, she has advised government and private health and social service agencies, led conferences, and made public educational presentations.
+She is a professor in the College of Nursing of the University of Illinois at Chicago, where she heads the Department of Health Systems Science.

-CHUCK HYDE (2001): While working out of the limelight as businessman and fundraising advisor, he has helped sexual-minority community organizations since 1982 to produce successful benefits and has assiduously fostered relationships between them and underwriters in the business community.
+CHUCK HYDE (2001): While working out of the limelight as businessman and fundraising adviser, he has helped sexual-minority community organizations since 1982 to produce successful benefits and has assiduously fostered relationships between them and underwriters in the business community.